brickcap/openresty_examples/book.md

 2. body: the body to send to the subrequest.
 Here it is json encoded.
 3. args: the query strings that we just discussed.

-While method,body and args are th ones that you will find yourself using more frequently just for the sake of completeness a complete list of all the optional keys that can be passed to the table can be found in the official docs.
+While method,body and args are the ones that you will find yourself using more frequently just for the sake of completeness a list of all the optional keys that can be passed to the table can be found in the official docs.

 ----